moebiussurfing/ofxSurfingImGui/README.md

 =============================

 ## Overview
-An ImGui toolkit for openFrameworks with:
+An ImGui toolkit for openFrameworks.
+#### Features:
 **ofParameter Helpers**, Setup and Layout Management, **RAW ImGui Widgets** ported to oF, and useful Snippets, some projects WIP / just-for-testing like Sequencer or Node patching... to easy integrate **ImGui** into **openFrameworks** projects.

 ## WORK IN PROGRESS!
 ```
 ALMOST DONE!
 API WILL CHANGE A BIT.
+I AM GETTING SOME EXCEPTIONS ON SECTION 3.
+TYPES ENGINE
 ```

 <details>